Soushi888/CSW2-TP2/wp-content/themes/csw2_exhibitions_theme/readme.txt

 = Does this theme support any plugins? =

-csw2_exhibitions_theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+csw2 exhibitions includes support for Infinite Scroll in Jetpack.

 == Changelog ==